simransingh2404/Basic-Calculator/README.md

 # Basic Calculator
 This is a simple calculator that can perform mathematical operations such as addittion,subtraction,multiplication,division,and percentage.
 It is built with HTml,CSS, and JavaScript only.
-The calculator is powerful and user-friendly desktop application.
+The calculator is powerful and user-friendly desktop application.Visit Site https://simransingh2404.github.io/Basic-Calculator/